centre-for-educational-technology/ginf-wordpress-plugin/readme.txt

 Fixed issues with batch cron job code logic, statement AJAX call turning boolean and numerical values into strings.
 Added a fix method to deal with malformed statements.

+= 0.4.0 =
+Enlighter.js is also applied to the H5P content.
+Added a plugin that integrates with CKEditor and allows inserting code.
+Expects "enlighter" plugin to be present and activated (uses constants and JS + CSS files from it).
+Will make the necessary check and only activate functionality if the check succeeds.